arunavkonwar/piano-genius/README.md

 TIP: After randomly playing around a bit, try pressing the same set of keys continuously and see the Piano play different improvised tones for you.

 ## Instructions to run the program

+You can run this program using any compatible web browser.
+A web server is NOT required to run this.

+Note: Once you start this app it starts loading the machine learning model over the internet.
+This might take some time depending on your internet connection.